true-myth/true-myth/README.md

-    By opting for type notation that TS or Flow developers are already familiar with, and by focusing on what various functions *do* rather than the usual FP names for them, this library aims at people just coming up to speed on these ideas.
+    By opting for type notation that TS or Flow developers are already familiar with, and by focusing on what various functions *do* rather than the usual FP names for them, True Myth aims at people just coming up to speed on these ideas.

     The big win for Folktale over True Myth is [Fantasy Land] compatibility.